 This course offers mastery of advanced level nursing skills and competencies in a variety of health care settings utilizing the nursing process as a problem-solving tool.
-Prerequisites: BIOL 2402, VNSG 1323, VNSG 1122, VNSG 1227 and VNSG 1260 with a grade of "C" or better.
-Corequisites: VNSG 1236, VNSG 1429, VNSG 1231 and VNSG 1261.

 VNSG 2460.
 CLINICAL-PRACTICAL NURSING III (LECTURE 0, CLIN 24).
 CREDIT 4.
 WECM.